Table of Contents

 Thermodynamic Processes in General

 Thermodynamic processes govern how temperature, density, and pressure evolve under expansion, compression, and phase changes of water as air moves up and down in the atmosphere.
-They determine how fast the molecules are moving (temperature), how close together they are (density), and how much force they exert on their surroundings (pressure).
+They determine how fast the molecules are moving (temperature), how tightly packed they are (density), and how much force they exert on their surroundings (pressure).
 Mathematically, these three variables are related by the ideal gas law.

 In the atmosphere, pressure and density generally maintain vertical gradients in the form of a smooth, exponential decay (see purple and yellow lines in the photo below).
 Pressure and density are strongly coupled in the atmosphere, and they depend on altitude.

 When the air near the earth’s surface becomes sufficiently warmer than the air above, thermodynamic processes create a linear vertical gradient in temperature.
 We refer to the slope of this line as the lapse rate.
-Averaged over a long time, a constant lapse rate (red line below) extends throughout the entire depth of the troposphere (the lowest layer of the atmosphere; red box below).
+Averaged over a long time, a constant lapse rate (red line below) extends throughout the entire depth of the troposphere (red box below).

 Adiabatic Processes, Latent Heating, and Moist Convection

 On a sunny day, solar radiation warms the earth’s surface.
 Warm air parcels (blobs of air) freely rise from near the surface, cooling and expanding as they ascend.
 The warm, rising current that results from surface heating – illustrated in Figure 3 below – is known as a thermal.
 In response, sinking air forms outside the of the thermal.
 These sinking air parcels warm and compress.
-The responses of temperature, density, and pressure as the air parcels move vertically in this convection cell are called adiabatic.
+The responses of temperature, density, and pressure as the air parcels move vertically in this convection cell are called adiabatic, and they are assumed to result in changes in these variables within the parcel, but with no exchange of heat with the surroundings.

-As air parcels rise, they naturally expand adiabatically (without outside heat) because the pressure in the surrounding environment decreases.
+As air parcels rise, the pressure in the surrounding environment decreases.
+Moving into lower pressure, the rising air parcels expand, and this increase in volume produces cooling.
 As rising air cools to its saturation point and continues upward, water vapor in the rising parcel condenses, producing liquid droplets.
-This phase change warms the air parcel a bit, partially offsetting the parcel’s expansional cooling as it rises.
+This condensation converts latent internal energy associated with water vapor into sensible thermal energy within the parcel, partially offsetting expansional cooling during ascent.
 If enough cloud droplets form and remain held together, a cumulus cloud forms.
 The cross-domain process that lifts that air to produce such cumulus clouds is known as moist convection.
-Dry convection, which does not result in cloud production, is possible in dry climates.
+Deep dry convection, which does not result in cloud production, is possible in arid climates.

 Let’s visualize these relationships on a diagram.
 As an air parcel rises, we consider it to be a closed system whose state is governed by two thermodynamic processes: adiabatic processes (top) and latent heating (bottom).
-Dry adiabatic processes (left left) involve the three-way interaction among temperature, pressure, and density.
-Pressure and density are coupled, because they display the same exponential decay throughout the atmosphere.
-When we need to account for the effect of the phase changes of water in the air parcel, the process becomes moist adiabatic.
+Dry adiabatic processes (left left) involve the three-way interaction among temperature, pressure, and density in an unsaturated parcel of air.
+Pressure and density are coupled, because they display similar exponential decay throughout the atmosphere, as decreasing pressure leads to increasing volume and decreasing density.
+When a rising air parcel cools to saturation, condensation begins and the process becomes moist adiabatic (top right).

-While we assume that no outside heat is entering the parcel as it rises, the internal thermodynamic change produced by condensation is communicated outward because the added heat affects the surrounding environment.
-This creates a cross-scale coupling between microscale phase changes and macroscale temperature tendencies.
-The diagram captures this in the lower panel by placing microphysical processes on the small-scale side of the system and by showing how latent heating links them directly to the larger thermodynamic structure that shapes the atmosphere’s behavior.
+This creates a cross-scale coupling between microscale phase changes and macroscale thermodynamic behavior, because molecular-scale condensation processes directly influence the bulk thermal structure and buoyancy of the rising air mass.
+The diagram captures this in the lower panel by placing microphysical processes on the small-scale side of the system and by showing how latent heating links them to the larger thermodynamic evolution of the parcel.

 Weather Balloon Soundings